jsidrach/mnm-digest/README.md

 Finally, the algorithm pseudocode is:
 ```
 New endpoint request
-  If no lock and the time difference between last_digest and now is greater than refresh_date hours
+  If no lock and the time difference between last_digest and now is greater than refresh_date days
     Lock
       Retrieve a *long enough* news list from menéame, sorted by karma
       Filter out stories that are in the past_stories list